Review:

 Key Features

-- Influence decision-making process
+- Influence decision-making processes

-- Can lead to errors in judgement
+- Can lead to errors in judgment

 Pros